hany606/Tensegrity-Robotics/README.md

 ## Parameters

-Parameters are split into two parts, a part which is related to the parameters for the tensegrity structure and the other part which is related to the ARS parameters and parameters for the gym_tensegrity environment
+Parameters are split into two parts.
+First, a part related to the physical parameters of the tensegrity structure.
+Second, the part related to the ARS parameters and parameters of the gym_tensegrity environment.

 a.
-Tensegrity Hopper/Jumper Structure (In dev/jumper/JumperModel.cpp)
+Tensegrity Hopper/Jumper Structure and Physical Parameters (In dev/jumper/JumperModel.cpp)

 * Density (5kg/cm^3)
 * Rod Radius for leg rod and the square side rod (0.20cm)